Samuel Henzi

-Samuel Henzi (born 19 April 1701 in Bümpliz of Bern; executed 17 July 1749 in Bern) was a Swiss writer, politician and revolutionary.
+Samuel Henzi (19 April 1701 in Bümpliz of Bern – executed 17 July 1749 in Bern) was a Swiss writer, politician and revolutionary.
 He is chiefly known for his role in the "Henzi conspiracy" of June 1749, which aimed to overthrow the patrician government of Bern.

 Life

 Samuel Henzi was born the son of the pastor Johannes Henzi (1667-1740) and Maria Katharina Herzog.
 In his position as a copyist and bookkeeper at the Bern salt chamber, he was self-taught and possibly taught the patrician daughter Julie Bondeli as a private tutor.
 In the hope of a career and fortune, he bought himself a captain's position in the service of the Duke of Modena and Reggio, but failed miserably.

 In 1744, Samuel Henzi, who had signed a memorial for the restoration of Bern's old constitution, was expelled by resolution of the country's Great Council.
 In Neuchâtel he was editor of the Mercure Suisse and a contributor to the Journal hélvetique.
 Henzi wrote several French poems, some under the pseudonym M.O.L.E.E.B.H.
 From 1747 he published the three-volume La messagerie de Pinde, which contains an ode and a sonnet on the election of the Bernese mayor Christoph Steiger.
 He wrote an ode to Frederick the Great and supported Johann Jakob Bodmer in his polemics against Johann Christoph Gottsched.
 In 1748 he was pardoned and worked in Bern as a sub-librarian.
 Johann Rudolf Sinner, who was only 18 years old at the time, was given preference when he applied to be senior librarian.

 In 1749, together with his brother-in-law, the merchant Samuel Niklaus Wernier, he got involved in a conspiracy that aimed to overthrow the Bernese government and that was known as Burgerlärm, later known as the "Henzi conspiracy" (Henzi-Verschwörung).
 The group remained relatively small and divided.
 Henzi himself described himself on one of his book covers as Patricien de la Ville et République de Berne.
 The group was betrayed by the theology student Friedrich Ulrich (1720-1781) and Henzi was executed along with the two other participants, Samuel Niklaus Wernier and Emanuel Fueter, lieutenant of the city guard.

 In 1762 his drama Grisler ou l'ambition punie about Albrecht Gessler (= Grisler) and Wilhelm Tell was published posthumously and anonymously.
 The directory for bankruptcy auction [Geltstagsrodel] listed among his remains 52 titles of books in German, French, Italian and Latin.